 “But someone killed tradition.
 And for that someone should hang.” –Larry Cordle & Larry Shell, “Murder on Music Row”

 Dan Milliken’s recent post got me thinking: The country music I grew up with is nothing like the music on country radio today.
 If I turned on today’s country radio in 1988, I might not realize it was a country station and keep right on flipping.
 Back then, Randy Travis and Keith Whitley’s traditional twang ruled the airwaves.
 Today, they are dominated by the giggly teeny-bopper ditties of Taylor Swift and the boy band sounds of Rascal Flatts.
 Did they get away with murder on music row?
 Well, let’s start by briefly uncovering country’s traditional roots.

 What is traditional country music?
 Is it simply anything from the past?
 That seems too broad; Shania Twain wasn’t traditional.
-Anything that isn’t pop?
-Maybe, but that is still a rather wide and subjective net.
-To me, traditional country music is honky tonk music.
+Anything before 1990?
+Maybe, but that is still a rather wide net.
+To me, traditional country music is honky-tonk music.
 It heavily employs steel guitars, fiddles, and forlorn vocals.
 It moves at a slow pace.
 There are no drums or electric guitars.
 The songs typically deal with heavy topics such as heartbreak, cheating, or drinking, with a ballad here and there.
 In most cases, the goal is to induce pain.
 Not bad pain, but the therapeutic empathy that tugs your heart and helps you through your personal struggles.
 The patron saint of traditional country is Hank Williams.
 Hank’s first disciple is George Jones.
 Jones’ first disciple is Alan Jackson.
 The traditional template is supposed to help us decipher what is country and what is not.
 After all, what makes country music country if not fiddles and cheatin’ songs?